nilportugues/php-sql-query-builder/README.md

 <a name="block2"></a>
 ## 2. The Builder [↑](#index_block)

-The SQL Query Builder allows to generate complex SQL queries standard `SQL-2003` dialect and `MySQL` dialect.
+The SQL Query Builder allows to generate complex SQL queries standard using the `SQL-2003` dialect (default) and the `MySQL` dialect, that extends the `SQL-2003` dialect.

 <a name="block2.1"></a>
 ### 2.1.
 Generic Builder [↑](#index_block)